Progressive Muslim League (West Bengal)

 The Progressive Muslim League was a political party in West Bengal, India.
 The party emerged ahead of the 1969 West Bengal Legislative Assembly election.
 The party won three seats in the West Bengal Legislative Assembly; Nasiruddin Khan in Naoda, Ahammad Aktabuddin in Hariharpara and Harun-or-Rashid in Deganga.
-All in all the party had contested 40 out of 280 seats in the election, obtaining 208,574 votes (1.56% of the state-wide vote).
+The party had contested 40 out of 280 seats in the election, obtaining 208,574 votes (1.56% of the state-wide vote).
 The party supported the United Front government in the state, without joining it.

-PML fielded two candidates in the 1971 West Bengal Legislative Assembly election, out of whom none was elected.
+In the 1971 West Bengal Legislative Assembly election, the PML fielded two candidates, none of whom was elected.
 The party obtained 13,821 votes (0.11%).